 Chapter and Verse

-Explore ways into descriptive writing and poetry through observation, memory and experience.
-Share and discuss our own attempts at writing.
-Looking at structural and editing techniques to improve our writing.
-No previous experience required, just the desire to write anything from a verse in a greetings card to a chapter in a novel.
+Exploring ways into descriptive writing and poetry through observation, memory and experience.
+Sharing and discussing our own attempts at writing.
+Structural and editing techniques to improve our writing.

 Southfield Centre.
 Second Thursday of each month 10-12 am